-Although Mary Beth has enjoyed litigating a variety of civil actions since beginning the practice of law, she has devoted the last twenty-five years to the defense of health care providers, including physicians, nurses, mental health and other allied professionals, as well as hospitals, in medical malpractice actions, licensing procedures and credentialing matters.
-During the past quarter century, she has had the privilege to represent clients throughout the state of Maryland, appearing on their behalf before judges and juries in most of its counties.
+Although Mary Beth has enjoyed litigating a variety of civil actions since beginning the practice of law, she has devoted over thirty years to the defense of health care providers, including physicians, nurses, mental health and other allied professionals, as well as hospitals, in medical malpractice actions, licensing procedures and credentialing matters.
+During this time, she has had the privilege of representing clients throughout the state of Maryland, appearing on their behalf before judges and juries in most of its counties.
 In addition, she has tried a number of cases in the federal court system, as well as appeared in both federal and state appellate courts.

 Recognized by her peers for both her legal ability and ethical standards, Mary Beth has been invited to lecture to legal and medical professionals on a variety of topics, including jury trial techniques and practice, ethical concerns and risk management issues.

 Throughout the years, Mary Beth has been involved in a variety of other professional and civic organizations.
-She is a Fellow of the Maryland Bar Foundation, has been a member of the Trial Court Judicial Nominating Commission for Frederick County and is an active member of the Frederick County Bar Association.
-For the past eight years she has served on the Character Committee of the Court of Appeals of Maryland for the Third Appellate District, interviewing and investigating prospective Bar admittees.
-She has also participated in the mentoring program for young lawyers sponsored by the Maryland State Bar Association.
+She is a Fellow of the Maryland Bar Foundation and a member of the Maryland and Frederick County Bar Associations.
+In the past, she served on the Trial Court Judicial Nominating Commission for Frederick County and on the Character Committee of the Court of Appeals of Maryland for the Third Appellate District, interviewing and investigating prospective Bar admittees.

-Mary Beth is an exceptional communicator and advocate, whose skills and creativity in conveying complex and difficult concepts in the courtroom have served her clients well over the past thirty years.
-Today, she remains boundless in her enthusiasm for the practice of law and tireless in her dedication to achieving the best possible outcome for her clients.
+Mary Beth is an exceptional communicator and advocate, whose skills and creativity in conveying complex and difficult concepts in the courtroom have served her clients well for over three decades.
+Today, she remains boundless in her enthusiasm for the practice of law and tireless in her dedication to achieving the best possible outcomes for her clients.